catderohan/Pewlett-Hackard_Analysis/README.md

  ![](Resources/unique_titles.PNG)

  Lastly, we grouped the current employees eligible to retire by job title.
-Over 2/3 of jobs that are eligible to retire is senior engineer or engineer.
+SEnior engineers was the largest group of titles and second to largest was senior staff.
 Only 2 employees out of 90,000 were managers.
-This leads me to believe this was inaccurately colleced or some senior engineers are actually managers.
+This seems odd to have half so many senior staff but so few managers.

  ![](Resources/retiring_titles.PNG)